Advertisement

 Regulatory Requirements for Immunogenicity Testing

-The future of immunogenicity testing includes advancements in biomarker discovery, improved assay technologies, and machine learning algorithms that can predict immunogenic responses.
+Future testing includes advancements in biomarker discovery, improved assay technologies, and machine-learning algorithms that can predict immunogenic responses.
 Innovations in multi-omics approaches—combining genomics, proteomics, and metabolomics—are also promising for providing more detailed insights into immune responses.
 These developments aim to enhance precision, reduce adverse events, and support the development of safer, more effective biologics.

 Author